On November 15, 2022, according to the demographers at the United Nations Population Division, the 8 billionth person on the planet was born.

 The US, while long an outlier among rich nations in its relative fertility, is far from immune.
 Fertility has continued to decrease, especially after the 2007 global recession.

 You can see the effects in the declining number of children in America.
-In 2022, some 24.8 million are under the age of 6.
-That’s about the same number as in 1962, during the height of the baby boom — but that year children under 6 made up more than 13 percent of the total population, compared to a bit over 7 percent today.
+As of 2022, some 24.8 million were under the age of 6.
+That’s about the same number as in 1962, during the height of the baby boom — but that year children under 6 made up more than 13 percent of the total population, compared to a bit over 7 percent now.

 At the same time, the nation is growing older, as many of those who were children in 1962 enter what we still — though perhaps for not much longer — call “retirement age.”
 There are more than twice as many Americans 65 and older as there are under 6 years old, making up 16 percent of the population.
 The total number of elderly is projected to reach 80 million by 2040 and nearly 95 million by 2060.
 That means more people beyond the traditional working age, and fewer younger workers to support them — the opposite of a demographic dividend.
 And the projections are even starker in much of Europe and East Asia, where fertility is lower and population aging is unfolding faster.